-At our law firm, we guarantee that an attorney will handle your case, not a paralegal, legal assistant, or case manager.
-Every client will work directly with an attorney, and an attorney will always be in charge of the case.
+At our law firm, we guarantee that a lawyer will handle your case, not a paralegal, legal assistant, or case manager.

-A personal injury lawyer in Denver is necessary when handling complex injury claims.
+Denver personal injury lawyers have the ability to handle complex injury claims.
 Unfortunately, most injury victims do not have the resources or legal expertise necessary to investigate their own cases and stand up to insurance companies.
 An insurance company representative may seem friendly when speaking to you, he or she may be trying to limit the value of your claim.
 A skilled lawyer can:

-Obtain any evidence needed to prove liability for the injury, which can include photos taken after the injury occurred, video surveillance of the incident, eyewitness statements, police reports, and more.
+Obtain evidence needed to prove liability for the injury, which can include photos were taken after the injury occurred, video surveillance of the incident, eyewitness statements, police reports, and more.

 Enlist the assistance of trusted medical professionals who can evaluate the client’s injuries and help properly calculate their total expected losses.